Are there any costs to me for placing my baby for adoption?

 What should I do if my family or friends don’t support my decision?

 It can be hard to make a decision that isn’t supported by family and friends.
-They often have good intentions, but only you can know the right decision for you and your child.
-We can help you find the words to share your decision with them, whether in conversation or through a letter, and will be here to talk afterward.
-We can help educate your family about newborn adoption so they know the control you have in the choice of family and long-term contact with your child, if you choose.
+It is good to listen to people you trust and seek input.
+Family and friends can do that for you; we advise you seek input from a professional like Lifeline, as well.
+While family and friends may have good intentions, they may not understand adoption.
+We can help you find the words to share your decision with them, whether in conversation or through a letter, and we will be here to talk afterward.
+We can help educate your family about newborn adoption so they know the control you have in the choice of family and long-term contact with your child if you choose.

 Am I being selfish if I give my baby up for adoption?